BryceStPierre/canadian-climate-api/README.md

 # Canadian Climate Normals CLI
-A simple utility to download climate normals for cities in Canada and the United States.
-Currently serving data in JSON format, intended for use in applications.
+A simple CLI to download climate normals data for cities in Canada in JSON format; intended for use in applications.

 ## Getting Started
 TBD.